 Which means that, first and foremost, you need to make sure you have a clear and logical compensation approach.

 If you don’t already have a robust compensation framework, now’s the time to do that.
-And if you do, it’s still worth checking the thinking and making any adjustments needed to ensure you’re happy to share the approach openly with employees.

 The crucial pieces of the puzzle are: